Wynncraft-Overhaul/installer/DOCS.md

 - `modpack_version`: This field is the modpack version.
 It has to change for the installer to know an update is available.
 - `name`: This field specifies the modpack name.
 This can be any string.
 - `subtitle`: Name of modpack version
+- `tab_group`: The id of the tab the version will appear in.
+The id can be any non negative number. `0` is the default tab.
+- `tab_title`: The name of the tab.
 - `description`: This field is a html representation of the description show in the installer.
 - `uuid`: This field is a [UUID4](https://www.uuidgenerator.net/) and should be the same across all modpack versions.
 But different across branches/alt versions.
 - `icon`: If this field is set to `true` the installer will look for an `icon.png` in the modpack root.